loadingio/ldpage/README.md

 ## Configuration

  * host - scrolling host. for entire document, use `window`.
- * fetch-on-scroll - should ldPage fetch data when scrolling to the bottom of the host. default false.
+ * fetch-on-scroll - should ldpage fetch data when scrolling to the bottom of the host. default false.
- * fetch - custom function to fetch data according to ldPage's status.
+ * fetch - custom function to fetch data according to ldpage's status.
    - use this.limit and this.offset to control the current position of fetch progress.
-   - should return the list fetched for ldPage to count progress.
+   - should return the list fetched for ldpage to count progress.
  * fetch-delay - delay before fetching when fetch is called.
  * enabled - default true. set to false to disable fetching by default until explicitly enabled with toggle(v),
  * boundary - default 0. if fetch-on-scroll, fetch is triggered only if remaining space for scrolling is smaller than `boundary`. larger `boundary` makes fetch triggered earlier.